nofursad/codingquiz/README.md

 3. Click on the HTTPs and click on copy icon next to the link.
 4. Open a GitBash terminal / build-in terminal and open a directory where you want to clone it.
 5. Type "git clone" them paste in the link that was copied from git and hit Enter to start the cloning process.

+## Credits

+### Content
+* All the questions for the quiz was created by developer.
+### Code
+* Code for the popup boxes was taken from [sweetAlert2](https://sweetalert2.github.io/#examples).
+* Code for the box-shadows was take from the [Getcssscan.com](https://getcssscan.com/css-box-shadow-examples).

+### Acknowledgments
+* All member of slack community who helped and adviced me when I was stuck.
+* Thank you to my mento Brian Macharia who was very patient while helping me to help myself by providing lots of pointers and hints.
+He also redirected me to different resources which was very usefull in this project.